Key tax factors for efficient cross-border business and investment involving Montenegro.

 Capital losses may be carried forward for five years and utilized only against capital gains.

 Carry-backs are not allowed.

 Yes, Montenegrin resident companies may opt for group consolidation.
-The parent company and its affiliates can constitute a group of associated companies, if a least 75 percent of the shares of the affiliates are held, either directly or indirectly, by the parent company.
+The parent company and its affiliates can constitute a group of associated companies, if at least 75 percent of the shares/interests of the affiliates are held, either directly or indirectly, by the parent company.
 Once approved, tax consolidation must be applied for at least five years.